We have 1,500 ambassadors and partners worldwide

 We e.g. have experience in developing and implementing terms and conditions of employment and remuneration structures across national borders, advising employers who wish to set up business in a given country and assisting multinationals in conducting cross-border restructuring exercises.

 Norrbom Vinding also works closely together with a large number of other law firms around the world.
 Our strong international network builds on many years of cooperation in cross-border projects and more than 20 years of active participation in the Human Resources Section of the International Bar Association (IBA).
 In this context, we were e.g. one of the promoters of the Global Employment Institute (GEI).

-assisted a number of foreign employers on the implementation of whistleblower systems in Denmark
+- advised international clients on the implementation of whistleblower systems in Denmark

 - acted as project manager in connection with the establishment of subsidiaries abroad by Danish groups

 - prepared framework agreements with international groups, securing them global contacts and reduced fees with Ius Laboris firms

 Information about International work